saymrwulf/crypto-experiments/notes.md

-2022-11-24T23:28:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments) 2022-11-24T03:54:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (crypto-experiments) 2023-02-01T04:13:00 - Late-night bugfix on financial RL environment (crypto-experiments)
+2022-11-24T23:28:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments) 2022-11-24T03:54:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (crypto-experiments) 2023-02-01T04:13:00 - Late-night bugfix on financial RL environment (crypto-experiments) 2023-02-01T21:17:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments)